 The bitter aftermath of Taylor Swift and John Mayer‘s 2009 romance has lasted far longer than their actual relationship.
-More than 10 years later, some Swifties are still telling the “New Light” singer that they wish he would “die,” so what exactly went so horribly wrong between the two extremely talented singer songwriters?
+After more than 10 years, fans still seem invested in what actually went down between the musical duo — and their respective song lyrics seem to shed light on what happened.

 The pair gave things a test run when John joined Taylor onstage in May 2009, as her Fearless tour stopped at Los Angeles’ Staples Center.
 The two performed his iconic hit, “Your Body Is A Wonderland” and her song “White Horse.”

 “I freaked out when I heard because I’ve been such a big fan of John for such a long time,” Taylor gushed to Elle that June about his tweet.
 “I’m really excited about just the idea that he would even mention me in his Twitter!”

 Their duet, “Half of My Heart,” was released that same month, and the pair later performed it together at New York’s Jingle Ball in December 2009, where the two had serious onstage chemistry.
 They were reportedly an item from November 2009 through February 2010.